BarisAlbayrakIEEE/atomic_queue/README.md

 These containers have corresponding `AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2` versions where the buffer size is specified as an argument to the constructor.

-The queues for the atomic types (AtomicQueue and AtomicQueueB) uses

 Totally ordered mode is supported.
 In this mode consumers receive messages in the same FIFO order the messages were posted.
 This mode is supported for `push` and `pop` functions, but for not the `try_` versions.
 On Intel x86 the totally ordered mode has 0 cost, as of 2019.

 Single-producer-single-consumer mode is supported.
 In this mode, no expensive atomic read-modify-write CPU instructions are necessary, only the cheapest atomic loads and stores.
 That improves queue throughput significantly.